The last few weeks we've been working out a family chore system for our home using The Everyday Family Chore System by Everyday Homemaking

-I used a white board to set up our chores.
+I used a white board like this one to set up our chores.
 I had my daughter draw up the names and add the scripture reference.
-Using a whiteboard means our space is limited but I wanted the option to change quickly if it wasn’t working.
+Using a whiteboard means our space is limited but I wanted the option to change quickly if it wasn't working.

 I printed the chore cards and laminated them and then added magnets to the back.

 To use them I had my daughter draw a D for Daily and a W for Weekly under each of our names.
 The chores we do go under each letter depending upon when they are to be done.
 When they're done we put the cards under the name for mama (that's me) to assign them again).

 The Everyday Family Chore System works on a rotation basis so you can share the love of chores.
 We haven't added that part yet.
 I said yet because I do want to get to that point.